jeffrysantosa/Neonate-Case/README.md

 There are two files included in this repository:

-1. Neonate Case - Exhibits.xlsx - Client-Ready Exhibits, along with the data.
+1. Neonate Case Study - Exhibits.xlsx - Client-Ready Exhibits, along with the data.
-2. Neonate Case Report.docx - Client-Ready report
+2. Neonate Case Study Report.docx - Client-Ready report